Reference 14 — CAN transport

 Two or more CAN buses on one node

 The 29-bit ID deliberately carries no bus field — the bus is implicit (it is the wire the frame arrived on).
-A node with several CAN controllers (e.g. can0, can1) therefore distinguishes them in the path, not in the ID: under the path-as-route model (RFC-0004, ADR-0027) each bus is a named child vertex of the CAN transport:
+A node with several CAN controllers (e.g. can0, can1) therefore distinguishes them in the path, not in the ID: under the path-as-route model (RFC-0004 — remote operation addressing, ADR-0027 — a transport and each connection within it is a first-class / vertex) each bus is its own connection vertex under the CAN module:

 /net/can/

-• The bus identifier (0, 1) is a NAME segment, not a [N] index — NAME excludes [ ], and the bus is a distinct identity, not a slice (segment-[N] indices stay reserved for address-shift data slicing below, never for bus addressing).
-The default name is the controller index (à la SocketCAN), but it MAY be semantic (/net/can/powertrain).
+• The bus identifier (can0, can1) is a NAME segment, not a [N] index — NAME excludes [ ], and the bus is a distinct identity, not a slice (segment-[N] indices stay reserved for address-shift data slicing below, never for bus addressing).
+The default name is the controller interface (à la SocketCAN), but it MAY be semantic (/net/can/powertrain).

-• Each bus is its own vertex with independent :settings (bitrate), :stats (bus-off / error counters), and :acl — two controllers are two hardware identities, exactly the “distinct lifecycle ⇒ / vertex” rule of ADR-0027.
+• Each bus is its own vertex with independent :settings, :stats (bus-off / error counters), and :acl — two controllers are two hardware identities, exactly the “distinct lifecycle ⇒ / vertex” rule of ADR-0027.

 • The identity↔path map keys on (which controller the frame arrived on) + (node | endpoint)/net/can/<bus>/…, so two buses carrying the same node id never collide — the bus segment disambiguates them while the ID stays compact.